Program in African Studies

 James W. Weinberger, Library

 The Program in African Studies is a multidisciplinary forum that brings together students and faculty to learn about Africa--its peoples, environments, and resources--by exploring cultural, historical, political, scientific, and technological issues.
 These themes are brought together in foundational courses and are reinforced in the senior colloquium where students share their works in progress.
 Since a number of departments offer foundational courses that focus on African issues, any one of these can serve as an Introduction to Africa.
 In between these "bookends," students will take four additional courses from at least three of the following four key areas: (1) Culture, Literature, and the Arts; (2) History; (3) Science, Technology, and Health; and (4) Politics and Economics.
-Students are encouraged to study in Africa; the program offers language and literature courses in Kiswahili and sponsors and endorses a variety of field study programs.
+Students are encouraged to study in Africa; the program offers language and literature courses in Kiswahili, the language of East Africa, and Twi a language of West Africa, and sponsors and endorses a variety of field study programs.
 The program casts a wide net, enabling students majoring in any department to design a course of study that satisfies their interests in Africa.

 Students seeking admission to the program should contact the program manager.